 After having completed a BA Hons Teaching Degree in primary education and taught for a few years, I continued my career in education by working at the Qualifications and Curriculum Authority.
 In this role I was a Principal Officer for the optional tests which involved working with external agencies, teachers, headteachers, DfE, and local authorities.
 This role involved using my project management skills to manage a team of people, manage budgets, organise review panels and sign off the National Curriculum tests.
 After a career break during which I had my family, I am now supply teaching at primary schools within the local area.

 My children all attended Harlands and during their time there, I was heavily involved through co-chairing the Parent Teacher Association (PTA), co-ordinating the Class Representatives and being a parent helper.
-I have been the Vice Chair of Governors for the last two years.
+I was the Vice Chair of Governors until August 2019.

 Rocky Datoo - Parent Governor from October 2018